Posts for tag: Ingrown toenails

 If home treatments don’t make you feel better, stop in and see your podiatrists at Foot & Ankle Specialists of Nashville.
 They have many in-office treatments to help you such as:

 - Lifting up your toenail from the surrounding skin which lets your toenail grow above the skin

 - Trimming or removing the ingrown part of your toenail

 - Removing your nail entirely, lessening the chance of another ingrown toenail

 If you think you have an ingrown toenail, you don’t need to suffer when help is just a phone call away.
-Call your podiatrists at Foot & Ankle Centers in Nashville, Tennessee and they can help you take care of your ingrown toenail and get you back on your feet.
+Call your podiatrists at Foot & Ankle Specialists of Nashville, Tennessee and they can help you take care of your ingrown toenail and get you back on your feet.